Course organiser and co-lecturer: Digital Markets and Society PGSP1146

 Coombs, N. (2015) History and Event: From Marxism to Contemporary French Theory, Edinburgh: Edinburgh University Press.

-Coombs, N. (2020) Rethinking the macroprudential policy shift through actor-network theory, working paper.
+Coombs, N. (2021) Rethinking the macroprudential policy shift: Macro-micro hybridity and new regulatory power, working paper.

 Coombs, N. (2020) What do stress tests test?
 Experimentation, demonstration and the sociotechnical performance of regulatory science, The British Journal of Sociology, 71(3): 520-536.